ValentinBhend/jaik/README.md

 q, branch = ik_closest(R, p, q0)
 ```

 There is an additional optional numba backend installable with `pip install "jaik[numba]"`.
-Then use it with `jaik.make_robot(name, solver="numba")`, `solver="jax"` by default.
-For single calls for small batches, numba is significantly faster than jax.
+Then use it with `jaik.make_robot(name, solver="numba")`, by default it is `solver="jax"`.
+For single calls or small batches, numba is significantly faster than jax.

 The solvers avoid trigonometric functions where possible.
 If the first thing you do with the returned joint angles is `jnp.sin(q), jnp.cos(q)`, we can save us both some time by using the keyword `sincos=True` in `make_robot`.
 This returns two values per joint as `sin(q), cos(q)`.
 For UR robots, this avoids using trigonometric functions altogether.